balena-io/docs/pages/runtime.md

 # Runtime Configuration

-There are various configuration options exposed to programs running on Resin.io.
-Currently these are limited to two configuration options:-
+Resin.io exposes runtime data to programs running on devices to enable you to adapt your programs to specific runtime configurations.

+We currently expose these via [environment variables][env_vars]:-

 ## Environment Variables